Travel and history are favorite interests of Liz and her husband. In her writing she often likes to delve into the history behind the sites.

 Dreams Start to Come True

 Dan was true to his word.
 After leaving Tony, he quickly verified the story and then contacted the US Embassy and RAF Lakenheath (hosting base for United States Air Force units and personnel).
 He also asked his Twitter followers for help.
-The feedback he received was very positive, with high ranking members of the RAF and US Air Force offering help.
+The feedback he received was very positive.
+High-ranking members of the RAF and US Air Force offered to help.
 The story took off globally.

 Several days later, a group of people turned up to paint the fences around the memorial.
 The local council arranged for a contractor to tarmac the path and steps to the memorial.
 A local school crowdfunded a flagpole.
 A flypast was even being talked about in the House of Commons.

 Everything was coming together.
-Dan invited Tony to come into the BBC Breakfast studio on 22nd January to meet Woody Johnson, the US ambassador to the UK.
-Emotions ran high as a live link to RAF Lakenheath confirmed that Tony would get the 75th anniversary flypast he so much wanted.
+Dan invited Tony to come into the BBC Breakfast studio on 22nd January 2019 to meet Woody Johnson, the US ambassador to the UK.
+Emotions ran high as a live link to RAF Lakenheath confirmed that Tony would get the 75th-anniversary flypast he so much wanted.